Samuelmm15/React-Programming-Course/37-Lesson-Close-Modal-on-Post-Success/37-lesson-app/README.md

 # 32 lesson Notes

-At this lesson, we are going to create a popup modal for our webstite.
-This popup will add new information or new customers to the customers page of our website.
-This permits us to add new customers to our database created at Django.
+At this lesson, we are going to update our popup modal created at the previous lesson.At this lesson, we are going to refine all the code and update the list of cutomers in real time.